derdentyler/YouTube-RAG-Assistant/README.md

 - **Unit Tests**: To improve code quality and ensure stability with automated testing.
 - **Ranking Techniques in RAG**: To classify prompts by their usefulness using additional ranking methods.
 - **User Interface (UI)**: To provide a user-friendly interface for interacting with the API.

+## Contact

+For any questions or suggestions, feel free to reach out: 📧 alexander.polybinsky@gmail.com